fredie7/machine__learning/customer-segmentation/README.md

-#### In order to assert  double assuance on the profound 5 cluster hypothesis, a code sample is lifted from https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html wherein the aformentioned range of (X) values are incorporated to further factor in the Silhouette theory which endorses the given K value as corresponding silhouette value approachs 1.
+#### In order to assert  double assuance on the profound 5 cluster hypothesis, a code sample is lifted from https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html wherein the aformentioned range of (training_data) values are incorporated to further factor in the Silhouette theory which endorses the given K value as corresponding silhouette value approachs 1.